 Being part of a House Family is now an important part of our values based education.
 The implementation of House Families has had a huge impact on securing relationships across the school and ensuring the profile of anti-bullying remains high.

-From a pupil survey in Spring 2017, 97% of children said they enjoyed their House Families, 98% said that House Families would help if they were being bullied, 99% said they felt safe within their House Family and 93% said they have since spoken with a member of their House Family.
+From a pupil survey in 2017, 97% of children said they enjoyed their House Families, 98% said that House Families would help if they were being bullied, 99% said they felt safe within their House Family and 93% said they have since spoken with a member of their House Family.

 How do House Families work?